 That’s just the most expensive part of the collection.
 I’ve been browsing the catalog for two days now, oohing and aahing over the vast array of early technology.

 I’m not even close to finished and so far I’ve come across timepieces from gilded 18th c.
-French mantle watches to wall-hanging Swatch watches, telescopes, barometers, navigational instruments, foghorns, ship models, gas masks (including one for a baby), Zeppelin bomb shrapnel, an anti-tank missile, toys, roller skates, kaleidoscopes, photographic equipment, stereo viewers and cards and oh so much more.
+French mantle watches to wall-hanging Swatch watches, telescopes, barometers, navigational instruments, foghorns, ship models, gas masks (including one for a baby), Zeppelin bomb shrapnel, an anti-tank missile, a pull-along grasshopper toy, turn of the century roller skates, kaleidoscopes, photographic equipment, stereo viewers and cards and oh so much more.

 Most droolworthy of all, though, is a full size replica of the Bayeux Tapestry photographed by Joseph Cundall in 1874 and mounted on its original Arts and Crafts stand.
 It’s 226 feet long.
 It was the longest panorama ever made in the 19th c., and as far as Michael Bennett-Levy and Bonhams know, it’s still the longest panorama ever made.